HH70

-HH70 is a tokamak developed by the Chinese fusion energy company Energy Singularity in operation since June 2024.
-The reactor is notable for being the first tokamak to employ high-temperature superconductors exclusively for its magnet system.
+HH70 is a tokamak developed by the Chinese fusion power company Energy Singularity.
+It has been in operation since June 2024.
+The reactor is notable as the first tokamak to employ high-temperature superconductors exclusively for its magnet system.

 History

-Energy Singularity was established in June 2021.
-The design work on the HH70 reactor began in March 2022.
-HH70 was conceived to be smaller and more cost-effective than conventional tokamaks by using high-temperature superconductors.
-The installation was completed in February 2024 and first plasma was achieved in June 2024.
-Energy Singularity already begun planning for a successor, the H170, which aims to achieve a fusion energy gain factor (Q) greater than 10 by 2027.
+Energy Singularity formed in June 2021.
+The design work on HH70 (Hóng Huāng or 'primal chaos') began in March 2022.
+HH70 was designed to be smaller and more cost-effective than conventional tokamaks by using high-temperature superconductors.
+The company completed construction in February 2024 and achieved first plasma in June 2024.
+The company said that the cost was $16M.
+Alex Kimani has cited the completion of HH70 before ITER and SPARC as evidence of a first-mover advantage for China.

+Energy Singularity is working on the successor reactor, H170, targeting a fusion energy gain factor (Q) greater than 10 by 2027 at a forecast cost of $420M.

 Technology

-Unlike earlier tokamaks such as the Joint European Torus or the planned ITER, HH70's magnet system is built entirely with high-temperature superconductors.
-The choice of ReBCO as material for its superconductors significantly reduces the reactor's required volume.
-A similar approach is being pursued by Commonwealth Fusion Systems with SPARC.
-The successful achievement of first plasma of HH70 in 2024 has been interpreted as evidence of a first-mover advantage for China in a critical field of fusion energy.
-In late 2024, a toroidal magnetic field exceeding 1 Tesla was achieved.
+Unlike earlier tokamak efforts such as the Joint European Torus or ITER, HH70's magnet system is built entirely with high-temperature superconductors.
+The choice of ReBCO significantly reduces the reactor's required volume.
+The number 70 reflects the major radius.
+A similar approach is under way at Commonwealth Fusion Systems, building SPARC.
+In late 2024, HH70 created a toroidal magnetic field exceeding 1 tesla.